 Keep unnecessary personnel away.
 Keep people away from and upwind of spill/leak.
-Wear appropriate protective equipment and clothing during clean-up.
+Wear appropriate Personal precautions, protective protective equipment and clothing during clean-up.
 Ensure adequate ventilation.
-Local authorities should be advised if significant spillages cannot be contained.
+Local authorities should be equipment and emergency procedures: advised if significant spillages cannot be contained.
 For personal protection, see section 8 of the SDS.
 Large Spills: Stop the flow of material, if this is without risk.
 Dike the spilled material, where this is possible.
-Cover with plastic sheet to prevent spreading.
-Absorb in vermiculite, dry sand or earth and place into containment and cleaning up: Cover with plastic sheet to prevent spreading.
-Absorb in verm containers.
+Methods and materials for containment and cleaning up: Cover with plastic sheet to prevent spreading.
+Absorb in vermiculite, dry sand or earth and place into containers.
 Following product recovery, flush area with water.